The Books: 2003–2006: Lost and Safe, Music for a French Elevator, Prefuse 73 Reads the Books

 In 2004, the French Ministry of Culture asked the Books to compose music for a new elevator in their building.
 The Books released a Mini CD of this work in 2006, under the name Music for a French Elevator and Other Short Format Oddities by the Books.

 On April 5, 2005, the Books released their third studio album, Lost and Safe.
 Zammuto has a greater vocal presence in this album, and the album was criticized for this change of sound.
 Aside from this, Lost and Safe was well received by critics.
 Throughout early 2005, the Books collaborated with the electronica artist Prefuse 73.
 The Books appear on his album Surrounded by Silence ("Pagina Dos"), and the E.P.
 Prefuse 73 Reads the Books E.P. collects remixes of material sourced from the Books' albums.
 The film "The Bridge" (a scientology drama) was released in 2006 and included "Enjoy Your Worries, You May Never Have Them Again" with permission of the band.

 Before starting a three-month tour of North America in April 2006, the Books had played only one concert, in October 2003 at a festival in Chicago, Illinois.
-Zammuto wasn't always enthusiastic about performing The Books music live, stating in an interview with KEXP in 2012 that "...The Books started to feel like a glorified karaoke, because we would play in sync along with these electronic rhythms."
+Zammuto wasn't always enthusiastic about performing The Books music live, stating in 2012 interview with Seattle alternative station KEXP-FM that "...The Books started to feel like a glorified karaoke, because we would play in sync along with these electronic rhythms."
 Zammuto expressed apprehensiveness towards touring, but says it is necessary to make a living, given his belief that people downloading the Books' music via file-sharing has put him under financial strain.